Definitions and terms

 1. The Islamic Council of Europe will forward a Sharia Advisor for The Parties to provide advice in the Dispute.

 2. The Sharia Advisor will follow the document ‘A to Z of Advice’ document in carrying out the process of advisory/judgement.

 3. Neither the Sharia Advisor nor any employee or partner of The Islamic Council of Europe shall act for any of the Parties in connection with the Dispute.

-4. The Parties accept that neither the Sharia Advisor nor The Islamic Council of Europe is acting as agent for The Parties in connection with the Dispute and that neither the Sharia Advisor nor The Islamic Council of Europe will offer legal advice to The Parties and that no comments made by the Sharia Advisor during the reconciliation process should be construed as legal advice as understood within the United Kingdom legal system.
+4. The Parties accept that neither the Sharia Advisor nor The Islamic Council of Europe is acting as agent for The Parties in connection with the Dispute and that neither the Sharia Advisor nor The Islamic Council of Europe will offer legal advice to The Parties and that no comments made by the Sharia Advisor during the advisory/judgement process should be construed as legal advice as understood within the United Kingdom legal system.

-Advice & Reconciliation
+Advice & Judgement

-5. All advice and reconciliation will be administered by the Sharia Advisor at the The Islamic Council of Europe office, with both The Parties on the agreed time and date.
+5. All advice and judgement will be administered by the Sharia Advisor at the The Islamic Council of Europe office, with both The Parties on the agreed time and date.
 The session will start at the time agreed by The Parties and will continue for the maximum period on an hour unless terminated by any party or the Sharia Advisor.

 9. Complaints regarding cases are only discussed and handled via e-mail, not via telephone.

-10. The reconciliation shall be without prejudice and legally privileged.
+10. The advisory/judgement shall be without prejudice and legally privileged.
 The Sharia Advisor, The Islamic Council of Europe and both The Parties will keep details of advice given strictly confidential unless agreed by all parties including, this includes:

 a. the fact that the Session is to take place or has taken place;